 7. Can the member get a second opinion outside of the IPA or the medical group?

 Blue Shield of California: Yes, per benefit mandate H&S ß1374.55, Blue Shield will provide or authorize a second opinion by an appropriately qualified health care professional when requested by an enrollee or participating health professional (PCP or specialist) who is treating the enrollee.

 Health Net of CA: Yes, a member, his or her authorized representative or a provider may request a second opinion for medical, surgical or behavioral health conditions.
 If the member has an HMO or POS plan and requests a second opinion about care from a Primary Care Physician (PCP), the second opinion should be authorized by the delegated participating physician group (PPG) and provided by another qualified health care professional within the PPG.
 If the member requests a second opinion about care from a specialist, the member may request a second opinion from any provider of the same or equivalent specialty from within the PPG or IPA.
 Such specialist referrals within the PPG must be authorized by the PPG.
 However, if the request is for a specialist outside of the PPG, the referral must be authorized by Health Net.

-Kaiser Permanente: Yes, our doctors can refer members to non-plan providers for second opinions when medical expertise relevant to their condition is not available through Kaiser Permanente providers.
+Kaiser Permanente: Yes, our doctors can refer members to non-Plan providers for second opinions when medical expertise relevant to their condition is not available through Kaiser Permanente providers.
 Any non-emergent out of Plan care must be authorized by Kaiser Permanente in order to be covered by your health plan benefits.